Everything You Need to Know About New Year’s Eve in Times Square

 Take the Subway – But Not to the Times Square Stop

 Public transit is by far the best way to reach the celebration, but try to detrain at a stop other than Times Square/42nd Street and walk the rest of the way.
 That subway station in particular becomes uncomfortably crowded on New Year’s Eve and often has entrances closed and/or controlled by the NYPD.
-Be sure to check the MTA’s website for any service changes before finding your alternate station; last year trains were bypassing stops close to Times Square like the 49th Street N/R/W station.
+Check the MTA’s website and the Times Square Alliance FAQ page for service changes or street closures before planning your alternate station.
+Starting at 10:00 AM on December 31st until 12:15 AM on January 1st, some subway lines, such as the N/R/W at 49th Street, will bypass stops near Times Square.

 Have a Disability?
 Opt for the Accessible Viewing Area